 In order for your vendors to handle shipping and ship the products from their warehouse, make sure that the plugin uses the vendor’s address for calculating shipping rates that will be displayed to the customers on the WooCommerce cart and checkout page.

-Click on (≡) icon and visit Settings > Shipping Rates > Rate Automation, as shown below.
+Click on the (≡) icon and visit Settings > Shipping Rates > Rate Automation, as shown below.

-Under the Automation Criteria, click on the (x) icon in front of the shipping rules that states Any, as shown below.
+Under the Automation Criteria, click on the (x) icon in front of the shipping rules that state Any, as shown below.

 Click on Add Condition and select Vendors.
 Set the vendor’s name for which you want to set this carrier, as shown below.